about this and that (RSS | Atom)

 Converting text from a web application into speech with Google Cloud Text-to-Speech

-This blog post takes a closer look at the Background Sync API, part of the Service Worker implementation and presents an example that uses Background Sync to synchronize data between an Ionic 4 web application and a Spring Boot server application.
+This blog post takes a closer look at the Background Sync API, part of the service worker implementation, and presents an example that uses Background Sync to synchronize data between an Ionic web application and a Spring Boot server application.

-In this blog post I present four examples how you can implement password checks for commonly used or compromised passwords.
+In this blog post, I present four examples of how you can implement password checks for commonly used or compromised passwords.